fanglingsu/vimb/index.md

 Hinting by Letters
 : Vimb allow now to set the chars used to built the hint labels.
-To have a more vimium like behaviour you can `:set hintkeys=sdfghjkla`.
+To have a more vimium like behaviour you can `:set hintkeys=lsdfghjk`.
 This allows fast filtering without moving you hands from the home row of the keyboard.

 Auto-Response-Header